 This does sound plausible, as it is in this significant respect that Gin differs from other draw-and-discard games of its time.
 What somebody certainly produced - and it might as well have been Baker as anyone else - was a neat and tidied-up version of a cross between Conquian and what was then called Rum (now called Knock Rummy), of which the earliest description I know of dates from 1905.
 An item in the New York Sun dated 10 September 1910 remarks "The leader this season seems to be a new round game that is called rum.
 Some persons have it rhum, rhummy and even rhumston".

 Whether or not Baker actually called it Gin Rummy is another question.
 All the Hoyle-type books of the time - such as R F Foster's Official Rules of Card Games issued by the United States Playing Card Co in 1913 - call it either Gin Poker or Poker Gin.
 Why it should suggest any reference to Poker is unclear, except perhaps in so far as there was a vaguely similar game called Whiskey Poker, in which the aim was to form your hand into a Poker combination by a method of play deriving from the game of Commerce.
-(John Scarne's theory deriving Rummy from Poker through the medium of Whiskey Poker has not gained general acceptance, and what Wykes has to say on the subject in his book Gambling is totally misleading.)
+(John Scarne's theory deriving Rummy from Poker through the medium of Whiskey Poker is highly implausible, like most of Scarne's histories, and what Wykes has to say on the subject in his book Gambling is totally misleading.)

 No doubt there was an intended play on the "alcoholic affinity" of Gin and Whiskey.
 This at least provides the most plausible explanation for the name of the game, though "gin" has plenty of other and entirely teetotal meanings.
 A glance through the Oxford English Dictionary will show that it can also mean:

 - any sort of mechanical contraption (short for "engine")